 Joybird gives customers recommendations based on products from the same collection but also similar products that the customer may like.

-When you click the “add to bag” button, there is a pop-up with a small thumbnail image of the product, total price, and an option to checkout or save for later.
+When you click the “add to bag” button, there is a pop-up with a small thumbnail image of the product, total price, and an option to check out or save for later.
 There is also a tab with recently viewed products.
 This is well solved on the mobile version, as the product recommendations are below the buttons, instead of in a new tab, which is not a mobile-friendly solution.

 When you click the “checkout” button, you can see a cart summary.
 Below the pricing, there is 90-day return information.
-The default option is checkout as a quest, where customers are first asked about their email address.
+The default option is checkout as a guest, where customers are first asked about their email address.
 There’s also a sign-in option for users that already have a Joybird account.
 At the top, there’s a progress bar with five stages: email, shipping, delivery, protection, and billing.